Skip to main content

 After the birth

 You'll be given an injection called oxytocin.
 This is a hormone to help your womb contract and reduce the risk of bleeding.
-The cut in your womb will be closed with dissolvable stitches.

 Your baby

-Skin to skin contact with newborns
+Skin-to-skin contact with newborns

-Page last reviewed: 9 December 2021
+Page last reviewed: 14 October 2024

-Next review due: 9 December 2024
+Next review due: 14 October 2027

 Slaintecare logo